 “Micro-sized contracts for Bitcoin and Ether futures have taken our cryptocurrency product offering to the next level.
 We’re pleased with Micro Ether futures’ early adoption and rapid growth since their launch on December 6.
 These contracts provide one more way for financial institutions and sophisticated, active retail traders to gain exposure to digital assets through our liquid and trusted cryptocurrency derivatives markets.”

 The micro Ether futures are priced off at the index, which was created in collaboration with Crypto Facilities to give real-time Ether prices in US Dollars.
 The index references pricing data and uses transactions and order book activity from many cryptocurrency exchanges, including Kraken and Bitstamp.

 The micro Ether futures contract incorporates only 1/10 of the notional value of the original contract.
 CME looks well into 2022 and says that micro Ether futures open a different avenue in the promising crypto futures market.
 This will give new access to retail investors—either those looking to divert into different markets or struggling to take part because of limited capitalisation.

 Interestingly, this launch of micro Ether futures comes a few months after the launch of micro Bitcoin futures.

 These are certainly exciting times for investors who want to diversify their portfolios in 2022.
 While everybody is riding on the crypto hype and NFTs have proved to be a hit in 2021, perhaps investors will look at Ether futures as a solid investment option to complement their current portfolios.

-By trading futures contracts, investors can profit from the future price movements of Ether and enter the crypto market without having to go through unregulated crypto exchanges or set up crypto wallets.
+By trading futures contracts, investors can profit from the future price movements of Ether and enter the crypto market without going through unregulated crypto exchanges or setting up crypto wallets.

-Do your research before committing your funds to any futures contracts – Good Luck!
+Do research before committing your funds to any futures contracts – Good Luck!